 From June to August a new trial policy in Cheyenne Mountain and Mueller State Parks allow dogs on specified trails including Acorn Alley, Bobcat Way, Raccoon Ridge and a portion of Soaring Kestrel.
 Park rules state that dogs need to be on a hand-held leash no more than six feet.
 Owners must pick up waste and avoid conflict with other animals and park visitors.
 Doggy-pick-up bag stations are installed throughout the park.

 8. Pub Dog Colorado

 The first and only restaurant in the state of Colorado that allows guests to dine with their dogs indoors.
 This restaurant and bar allow seating both inside and outside for pups to get a whiff of fresh air.
 Complete with 3,000 square feet of off-leash area, dogs can socialize and relax safely while patrons enjoy a meal and cold beverage.
 Within walking distance from Bear Creek Dog Park and Red Rock Open Space, Pub Dog Colorado creates a hub for locals to enjoy time with their pups before and after their outside adventures.

 Furry Friends Inc. is taking to the streets in a food truck to serve delicious treats to pups in the Pikes Peak region.
 Serving goodies like bacon-flavored ice cream and homemade pupcakes, pooches everywhere are sure to drool.
 The truck can be found at local farmer’s markets Thursdays, Fridays and Saturdays.

-Enjoy an adventure of a lifetime with your most loyal four legged friend.
-There are over 150 miles of fun trails to explore in the Pike National Park.
-Great Outdoors Adventures is open year round from summer to winter for a memorable off-roading experience.
+Enjoy an adventure of a lifetime with your most loyal four-legged friend.
+There are over 150 miles of fun trails to explore in the Pike National Forest.
+Great Outdoors Adventures is open year-round from summer to winter for a memorable off-roading experience.
 Best of all is the amazing company you get to bring along with you!